-Keywords:arts associations, arts education, cultural associations, intercultural education, intercultural openness, migrants, participation
+Keywords:arts associations, arts education, cultural associations, intercultural education, intercultural openness, migrants / migration, participation

 The research programme “Structural conditions for sustainable intercultural education” ran from July 2008 to November 2011.
 The research project discussed here was one of its outcomes and revolved around two principle questions: